 The Teamsters requested to advance contract negotiations by one year due to the One Yellow Plan.
 Yellow acknowledged that it would need the Teamsters to enact any changes to the workforce, and they agreed.

 The Teamsters have often emphasized granting Yellow “billions in concessions.”
 This is even though the business has run itself out of business.
 This includes significant reductions in Yellow’s pension agreements, among other factors.
 Regional variations exist here.
-The corporation has completely abandoned the West Coast Teamsters pension fund in favor of a 401(k).
+The corporation has wholly abandoned the West Coast Teamsters pension fund in favor of a 401(k).
 Yellow has been permitted to contribute to the Central States Fund at a rate that is one-quarter of the standard rate.

 Yellow’s credit rating was downgraded in May.
 Due to Yellow’s incredible $1.6 billion in debt, of which $700 million is owed to the federal government, there is a big chance of default.
 According to Yellow’s most recent financial reports, the business is losing money.
 Even when it has generated a profit, it has done so on a relatively small scale compared to the company’s outstanding debt.
 Over $1.3 billion of Yellow’s debt will come due this year.
 Thus, it’s uncertain if Yellow can handle the pressure.